abogeorge/kiosk/ABOUT.md

 1.5 - Sending notifications using key combo
 1.6 - Reading combo configuration from file
 1.7 - Added documentation
+1.8 - Reading configuration from registry and file as back up

  --- DesktopTrayIcon ---
 1.0 - Functional